szorfein/dots/README.md

 `sudo` should have permission for install packages:

-    $ EDITOR="vim" visudo
+    # EDITOR="vim" visudo
     username ALL=(ALL) ALL

-If you have create your first user (via: useradd -m -G users,wheel,audio,video <username>), logout and back to initialize his environment correctly.
+If you have create your first user recently (via: `useradd -m -G users,wheel,audio,video username`), logout and back to initialize his environment correctly.

 ## Clone this repo